 One of the world’s more brightly colored mammals, this marsupial is found only in the Huon Peninsula in Eastern New Guinea.
 It has only occasionally been exported for zoos, so that the North American zoo population of around fifty animals is carefully managed to make sure that, despite a limited gene pool, coming generations continue to be bred.
 One born at the DWA in 2007, was welcomed as particularly genetically valuable, and is now on breeding loan to the Calgary Zoo.

-The two species of two-toed sloths have two toes on their forelimbs, but three on their hindlimbs.
-While the gentle three-toed sloths eat only leaves of a few species, and are notoriously difficult to maintain in zoos, captive two-toed enthusiastically eat all sorts of common fruits and vegetables, as well as monkey chow, and easily live for decades in captivity.
-Of the two species of two-toed Sloths, both are found in South America, but only Hoffman’s occurs in Central America as well.
+The two species of Choloepus (two-toed sloth) have two toes on their forelimbs, and three on their hind limbs.
+While the gentle Bradypus (three-toed sloth) eats only leaves of a few tree species, and are notoriously difficult to maintain in zoos, captive Choloepus enthusiastically eat all sorts of vegetables, as well as leaf-eater primate chow, and easily live for decades in captivity.
+Of the two species of Choloepus, both are found in South America, but only Hoffman’s occurs in Central America as well.

 Though it is not at all rare in its native Northeastern South America, this startling-looking monkey has always been very rare in zoos.
 It had a reputation for being delicate in captivity, but since their arrival in Dallas in 2010, the ones at the DWA have proved robust, and have already produced offspring.
 They differ from White-faced sakis (whose tails usually hang straight down) by the continuous motion of their remarkably squirrel-like tails.